beamworks/react-csv-importer/README.md

 universally fit within most application design frameworks.
 Interface elements are tested for screen reader accessibility and keyboard-only usage.

+**New:** this package is now easier to fork with your own customizations and install as a direct Git dependency.

 Feature summary:

 - uses Papa Parse library